kekse1/scripts/README.md

 * [Version **v0.4.0**](js/links.js) (updated **2024-04-25**)

 This class extracts all links from `.html` files.
 It should work better than regular expressions, since it covers many possible codes.

-Also see the `DEFAULT_ATTRIBS = [ 'href', 'src' ];`.
 And this class should be instanciated, so it also works with file chunks (this way, the input data does not have to be complete, which is great for streams; also to save memory, etc.).

-You also can define: a filter, see `DEFAULT_SCHEME = [ 'http:', 'https:' ]`, so only these links will remain in the result array, and you can also instanciate with a `source` from which URL this HTML document comes from, so the links are adapted to it (relative links could be a problem otherwise).
+Also see the `DEFAULT_ATTRIBS = [ 'href', 'src' ];`; or maybe define a filter, like the `DEFAULT_SCHEME = [ 'http:', 'https:' ]`, so only these links will remain in the result array; also you can also instanciate with a `source` param or attrib: from which URL this HTML document comes from, so the links are adapted to it (relative links could be a problem otherwise).

 Since **v0.4.0** also with `DEFAULT_UNIQUE = true`, `source` support, extra